 Top System for Monitoring

 Clearly, Frontpoint has superior monitoring over Vivint.
-Their options are more affordable, their contracts are shorter, and moving is completely free, while Vivint has costly monthly subscriptions, longer-term contracts, and heavy installation fees.
+Their options are more affordable and moving is completely free.
 When it comes to professional monitoring, Frontpoint is David and Vivint is Goliath— I’m sure you remember how that story ended.

 If something goes wrong with your system, you’ll want a customer support team that knows what they’re doing.
 There’s nothing more frustrating than speaking to a clueless customer support representative when your home’s security is at risk.
 Which company supports their customers better, Frontpoint or Vivint?